 Every residential property with a swimming pool must have physical barriers to restrict young children from accessing the pool.
 Drowning occurs silently and can take less than a minute.

 It is not always practical to watch young children constantly without even a moment’s distraction.
 This is why Central Government has concluded that all residential pools (including small heated pools such as spa pools or hot tubs) must have physical barriers.
+Compliance with Building Code Clause F9—Means of restricting access to residential pools.
 The legislation applies to all residential properties with swimming pools regardless of whether or not children currently reside there.

 - The owner of the pool